ckc9759/CTF_writeups/Uiuctf/Osint/Geoguesser Suite/Part2_Chunky Boi.md

 Hence, we started looking for information on the wiki where we can find the type of plane to be `Boeing C-17A Globemaster III`

 Now, we need to find the location of this aircraft for the coordinates.
-I goolged for `Boeing C-17A Globemaster III usa airport` which gave many airport locations.
+We goolged for `Boeing C-17A Globemaster III usa airport` which gave many airport locations like Seattle, EWR, LAX and few more.
 It took us a while to figure out the actual airport, even searching with `AMC` and `77182` didn't help.

 Searching for the other plane reveals it's something related to `Alaska Airlines`.